maciej-ka/learning-notes/docker.md

 when file is deleted, its marked as deleted on top layer
 but still present in layers below

+becuse of that it's important that every docker RUN will clear any temporary files before it ends

 #### Running container
 `busybox` image: single command that combines echo, ls and gzip
 it's usefull for small, embedded situations